22soulfan/WhirlyOS/README.md

-> Notes for release: No releases has been made as of 2026.
+> Notes for release: SoulFrame is already released as of 2026.

 ## How to install